matkoniecz/illegal-use-of-OpenStreetMap/Moovit/Moovit.md

 On the 12th November they claimed that it will be fixed "soon", what turned out to be untrue.
 As of 2020-01-23 it was their last activity.

+Note that Moovit is using OSM data also for their website and they are attributing OSM there, so they do not appear to be malicious/evil.

 ## Problem reproduction

 1. Install Moovit on an Android phone, run it.